Your Website Isn't a One-Time Project (And the Myth Is Costing You)

 The costs of not maintaining a website are not hypothetical.
 They are predictable — and they scale with time.

 At six months, you will typically see the first signs: a plugin conflict causes a contact form to stop working.
 A competitor's fresher content begins to outrank you on terms where you previously sat comfortably.
+Your site's load time has crept up, but no one is watching.

 Security breaches carry their own category of cost.
 The SA SME market sees 577 cyber attack attempts per hour.
 When a site is compromised, the damage is rarely just the site — customer data, payment credentials, and reputation are all at risk.
+Recovery routinely costs more than years of maintenance would have.

 The Business Case Is Not Complicated